Deepak-1440/Customer_churn_prediction_RNN/README.md

-# Customer Churn Prediction Using RNN
+# Customer Churn Prediction Using ANN

 ## Project Overview

-This project predicts whether a bank customer is likely to leave (churn) using a Recurrent Neural Network (RNN).
+This project predicts whether a bank customer is likely to leave (churn) using a Artificial Neural Network (RNN).
 Customer churn prediction helps banks identify customers who may discontinue their services and enables proactive retention strategies.

 The model is trained on customer demographic and account-related information to classify customers into two categories: